 Anne Bonabaana is a minister from Rwenzori, South-West Uganda.
 She recently completed her degree studies.

 Rev. Robert Zziwa leads an urban model parish in South Rwenzori Diocese, South-West Uganda.
-40 years old, married with three children, he is studying for a degree in divinity.
+40 years old, married with three children, he recently completed his studies for a degree in divinity.

 Rev. Dorcus Niwamanya is from Kigezi Diocese in Uganda.
 44 years old, she is married, with three children.
-She serves as a deaconess in Noozi parish, has a diploma in theology and is studying for a degree in divinity.
+She serves as a deaconess in Noozi parish, has a diploma in theology and recently completed her studies for a degree in divinity.

 The Daniel Spargo-Mabbs Foundation was started by Emmanuel members Tim & Fiona Spargo-Mabbs in memory of their son, Dan.
 Dan died tragically at the age of 16 after taking ecstasy at a rave.
 The foundation tries to prevent other families from having to go through the pain of losing a child, and to stop the damage done by drugs to young lives.